GrantEngle/codebuildloadimpact/README.md

 You can get the code for the cb\_bash.sh script from github in the [loadimpact/codebuildloadimpact](https://github.com/loadimpact/codebuildloadimpact) repo where it is shared.

-Integrate with the Load Impact API
+2. Integrate with the Load Impact API
 ==================================

 Before we dive into the details – let’s get some essentials from your Load Impact account.
 We need the API key so you can access the API and a test to run.

-The API key you get in your Load Impact account when you are logged in
+You can find your API key when you are logged into your Load Impact account.

 <img src="media/image4.png" width="624" height="322" />

-Go to “Monitoring” on the left and click “Use REST API”.
+Go to “Monitoring” on the left and click “Use REST API.”

 Then copy it from the yellow text box.